pkenrick/code_test/README.md

 ## Notes from the Author

 * I built this application following a TDD process to produce controller and service specs.
-I would like to also add features specs, but time constraints have prevented this.

-* After initially including the code to make the API call in the main controller's callback action, I decided to move this logic out of the controller in an effort to keep the controller 'skinny'.
-This code is now included its own service, and leaves the controller much more readable.

-* When rendering an error, the forms values are returned by the controller's callback action.
-I consider using a Customer model might make this more simple, but have not been able to do this due to time constraints.
+I have also added some simple feature specs.

+* I have attempted to keep my controller skinny by doing two things:

+  1. moving the API-calling code out to its own service
+  2. creating a customer model keep track of the user's inputs (no database required so I used ActiveModel rather than ActiveRecord)

+* With the inclusion of the customer model, it would have been easy to include model validations, however the API validates the user details thoroughly and returns very specific error messages.
+I decided it would be best to simply rely on these.
+It means that no changes to the app are required if the API's requirements change (for example, if it's decided that customer name can be first name only).

-* I have utilised the Bootstrap gem (already included in the project) for very basic styling of the home page.
-Unfortunately, I have no experience with front end frameworks, but am hoping to learn more about these in my future role.
+* I have utilised the Bootstrap gem (already included in the project) for basic styling of the home page, included in the scss file `homepage.scss`.